rmoehn/shandor/README.md

 ## Summary

-My email archive has three main categories of emails:
+My emails fall into several categories:

  - Emails that I read once and won't need ever again.

  - Emails that are only relevant for a short period of time (up to a year) and not needed after that.

- - Emails that have value (to me) for a long time (more than a year).
+ - Emails that have value (to me) for a long time.
+For those I usually want to decide after some time whether they're still valuable.

-Shandor takes charge of the first two categories by actually deleting those emails at the right time.
+Shandor helps me by deleting the emails from the first two categories at the right time.
+It also reminds me when it's time to judge those long-term emails again.

 For that I tag my emails using [notmuch](http://notmuchmail.org).
-Every day Shandor looks into the notmuch database and figures out what to do with each email based on its tags.
+Every time I call Shandor, it looks into the notmuch database and figures out what to do with each email based on its tags.
 Emails with the tag `deleted` are actually deleted after two weeks.
 Emails with the tag `1w` or `6m` are going to be tagged as `deleted` after one week or six months, respectively.
+Emails with the tag `j1y` or `j5y` will be tagged `judge` after one or five years, respectively.

+I also have categories whose emails should have a certain lifespan.
+For example, emails from Amazon can be deleted after three years.
+Since I don't want to put the tag `3y` on every Amazon email, I can specify a premap that maps any tag to a Shandor tag.

 ## Usage